hlmtre/dhcp/CONTRIBUTING.md

 So you found a bug in ISC DHCP or plan to develop an extension and want to send us a patch?
 Great!
 This page will explain how to contribute your changes smoothly.

+We do not require a contributors agreement.
+By submitting a patch or merge request to this project, you are agreeing that your code will be covered by the primary license for the project.
+ISC DHCP is currently licenses under the MPL2.0 license.

-Here's a quick list of how to contribute a patch:
+Here's a quick list steps in contributing a patch:

 1. **create account** on [gitlab](https://gitlab.isc.org)
 2. **open an issue** in [this project](https://gitlab.isc.org/isc-projects/dhcp/issues/new), make sure